Focus on Frankincense

 Think of it like this:

-• Species is the plant’s specific identity within that family
+• Species is the plant's specific identity within that group

-I like to think of it all in terms of my family— we all share the same last name, but we have individual first names and personalities.
-My husband and I have 7 children.
+I like to think of it in terms of my own household — we all share the same last name, but we have individual first names and personalities.
+My husband and I have seven children.
 Every child is unique and is known by their own first name, personality, and individual characteristics.
 However, they are also identified with our shared last name.
 Similarly, all frankincense trees belong to the Boswellia genus, but each species (carterii, serrata, frereana, and others) is a different type of tree with its own characteristics.

 Some helpful context: